In this use case we want to store the contents of our webshop table in the data lake (nightly full extract).

 Creating a cloud-based Jupyter Notebook environment

-If you don't have Anaconda and Jupyter Notebook installed locally on your computer, please create a notebook in GCP's AI Platform:
+If you don't have Anaconda and Jupyter Notebook installed locally on your computer, please create a notebook in GCP's AI Platform using Vertex AI / Colab Enterprise:

 Creating the Notebook and Implementing the Logic